Why It Works

 - Slowly poaching the chicken breast at low heat delivers more tender, juicy meat.

 Greece has given us an impressive cast of mythical hybrid creatures.
-There's the Minotaur, with its body of a man and head of a bull; Pegasus, the great winged horse; centaurs, those impressive human torsos that trotted around on horses' legs; and, of course, the Avogolemono—that strange little creature whose name translates in English to the "Egg-Lemon."
+There's the Minotaur, with its body of a man and head of a bull; Pegasus, the great winged horse; centaurs, those impressive human torsos that trotted around on horses' legs; and, of course, the Avgolemono—that strange little creature whose name translates in English to the "Egg-Lemon."

 According to legend, the Avgolemono was a stalker of Grecian kitchens, and soup and saucepans in particular, where it would quietly slip into broths and sauces, instantly unleashing its magical powers, turning watery liquids thick and creamy and adding a blast of tart and punchy citric sunshine to otherwise ho-hum flavors.